 Building an Energy Efficient Home

-Planning to build a new home?
+Are you planning to build a new home?
 Wondering about the best way to build efficiently?
-Big things like heating systems might seem like they should be your first step - but there are a lot of things you can (and should!) consider doing first.
+Big things like heating systems might seem like they should be your first step - but there are a lot of things you can (and should) consider doing first.

-The 7 steps below are efficiencyPEI's guide to creating an energy efficient new home.
+The seven (7) steps below are efficiencyPEI's guide to creating an energy efficient new home.
 They are laid out based on the impact they have and the associated cost.
 The earlier steps are tips that are low cost, high return on investment and high impact.

 If you're planning a new home and have questions, contact efficiencyPEI to arrange a New Home Consultation.